|Owner(s)||James Beauregard, Ryan Beauregard|

 Owner and winemaker Ryan Beauregard is a fourth-generation winegrower in the Santa Cruz Mountains.
 He founded his winery in 2000 at the tender age of 25.
-With his father, James, vineyards owned were replanted and upgraded.
 Today the winery farms 105 acres, the largest holding in the Santa Cruz Mountains.
 Production is 5,000 cases, all of which is estate grown.

-The history of the winery goes back to 1949 when Amos Beauregard planted 13 acres of Pinot Noir, Cabernet Sauvignon and Chardonnay vines at Beauregard Ranch, and farmed the land for many years.
-His son, Emmit (Bud) Beauregard, founder of Shopper's Corner Grocery Story in Santa Cruz, farmed the family land for a lifetime while running the family store.
-Bud's son Jim Beauregard planted hundreds of acres throughout the Santa Cruz Mountains and from 1976 to 1984 was a partner in the famed Felton Empire Winery.
+The history of the winery goes back to 1945 when Amos Beauregard bought 13 acres of vines from the Questof family who originally planted the vineyard in 1880, and farmed the vineyard for many years.
+It is now planted with Pinot Noir, Cabernet Sauvignon, Zinfandel and Chardonnay vines and newly named Beauregard Ranch.
+Amos' son, Emmit (Bud) Beauregard, founder of Shopper's Corner Grocery Story in Santa Cruz, farmed the family land for a lifetime while running the family store.
+Bud's son, Jim Beauregard, planted hundreds of acres throughout the Santa Cruz Mountains and from 1976 to 1984 was a partner in the famed Felton Empire Winery.
 Today, he maintains all 105 vineyard acres (Pinot Noir, Chardonnay, Zinfandel, Cabernet Sauvignon) with son Ryan.

-A tasting room is located in an historic building at 10 Pine Flat Road in the Ben Lomond Mountain region of the Santa Cruz Mountains which was the previous home of Bonny Doon Vineyard for 25 years.
+A tasting room is located in an historic building at 10 Pine Flat Road in the Ben Lomond Mountain region of the Santa Cruz Mountains that was the previous home of Bonny Doon Vineyard for 25 years.
 The Beauregard family bought the location in 2008.
+The tasting room is a 15-minute drive north of Santa Cruz on Highway 1. open daily (closed Tuesdays from November to April).
 831-425-7777

 2007 Beauregard Beauregard Ranch Vineyard Estate Grown Santa Cruz Mountains Pinot Noir